 - Recommendation of at least two board members.

-- Studying a poet’s published works plus video or audio (often via the poet’s website or social network page). and/or
+- Studying a creative writer’s published works plus video or audio (often via the writer’s website or social network page). and/or

-- Seeing the poet doing 4-minute sets at many OPWC open mic’s.
+- Seeing the writer doing 4-minute sets at many OPWC open mic’s.

 We turn down some requesting writers because they don’t seem to have 30-45 minutes of top material or have a proven stage presence.
 We tell them that maybe with another year or two of writing and open mic’s or similar endeavors they may meet those two criteria, when we’ll reconsider.